 Signal attenuation is a result of trace/conductor resistance and associated dielectric losses, which increase by longer distances and higher frequencies.
 It can be reduced by improving the dielectric properties of the PCB substrate material and increasing the conductor’s size.
 Attenuation control can help designers to realize a PCB that can work seamlessly at a high frequency.
 The board traces possess losses that can have a small or significant effect on a propagating high-speed digital signal.

-Signal Layer Estimator for high-speed boards
+Signal and Plane Layer Estimator for high-speed boards

 Estimating the number of optimum signal layers is a crucial step in any PCB design.
 The stake goes higher when it comes to high-speed circuit boards as they are prone to EMI.
 To address this pain point, we have introduced the Signal Layer Estimator that assists you in the design and development stages.